Early detection, early action: preventing DRC’s Ebola outbreak from spreading into nearby Uganda

 Communities living along the porous borders of Uganda and the Democratic Republic of Congo (DRC) remain at high risk of the spread of Ebola.
 Thousands cross each day to sell and buy goods, tend to their farm and visit family and friends.
 With the epicentre of DRC’s largest Ebola outbreak only 100 kilometers away from the Ugandan border, it is crucial to contain and stop the virus from spreading.

-Uganda Red Cross, with support from the International Federation of the Red Cross and Red Crescent Societies (IFRC) has been scaling up its response to help prepare communities and to prevent the spread of the virus.
+Uganda Red Cross, with support from the International Federation of the Red Cross and Red Crescent Societies (IFRC) through the Community Epidemic and Pandemic Preparedness Programme (CP3), has been scaling up its response to help prepare communities and to prevent the spread of the virus.
 Volunteers are in high-risk areas, sensitizing communities about Ebola – providing information about the virus, what they can do to protect themselves, and screening the thousands of individuals who cross the border each day.
 Community engagement through music, drama, and mobile cinemas have also been employed to reach thousands of people.

-“We would like to see communities that can easily detect diseases, potential epidemics and communities that can respond in case epidemics occur,” said Dr. Kasumba Joseph, Community Epidemic and Pandemic Preparedness Program Officer with the Uganda Red Cross.
+“We would like to see communities that can easily detect diseases, potential epidemics and communities that can respond in case epidemics occur,” said Dr. Joseph Kasumba, Community Epidemic and Pandemic Preparedness Programme Officer with the Uganda Red Cross.

 Halting the virus before its spread through a real-time mobile system